Javad Khan: Early reign

-Yet another unrest started same year in Ganja, trying to use opportunity in September 1787, a combined Georgia and Russian army under the command of Colonel Burnashev marched to Ganja.
+Yet another unrest started the same year in Ganja, trying to use opportunity in September 1787, a combined Georgian and Russian army under the command of Colonel Burnashev marched to Ganja.
 However, Ibrahim Khalil Khan's march on Armenian meliks and stopped any hope for support from southern side.
 However, the meliks, who had been waiting for this campaign for a long time, turned to Heraclius II with a request to help them resettle in Georgia.
 Heraclius II sent a 4000-strong army led by Prince Orbeliani and his son Prince Iulon to help them.
-The negotiations that began with Javad Khan were suddenly interrupted, because on September 13 an order came from Pavel Potemkin on the immediate withdrawal of Russian battalions from the South Caucasus due break of Russian-Turkish war.
+The negotiations that began with Javad Khan were suddenly interrupted, because on September 13 an order came from Pavel Potemkin on the immediate withdrawal of Russian battalions from the South Caucasus due to the start of the Russian-Turkish war.
 Burnashev, who, nevertheless, wanted to fulfill the order of Heraclius, but couldn't waive the order of his superiors, stayed at Ganja for another three days.
 His request, sent by courier to Potemkin, to leave the battalion in Georgia at least until spring, was also rejected.
-In early October 1787, Burnashev's jaeger battalions left for Vladikavkaz.
-After series of battles and depriving of one more ally, forced the Georgian troops to retreat.
-A fragile peace ensued and the Georgia king Erekle II granted Javad Khan control over Shamshadil, in return Javad returned part of the inhabitants of Borchali and Qazakh to the Georgian king.
+In early October 1787, Burnashev's Russian battalions left for Vladikavkaz.
+After a series of battles and depriving of one more ally, the Georgian troops were also forced to retreat.
+A fragile peace ensued and the Georgian king Erekle II granted Javad Khan control over Shamshadil, in return Javad returned part of the inhabitants of Borchali and Qazakh to the Georgian king.

 Meanwhile, Heraclius II managed to establish diplomatic relations with Fath Ali Khan of Quba.
 For this purpose, Prince Georgi Tsitsishvili and Gurgen bek Enikolopashvili were Georgian ambassadors to Quba, while Mirza Rahim, Fatali Khan's envoy Haji, was sent to Tiflis.
 This circumstance made it possible for Heraclius not only to strengthen his rear, but also to have an ally in the fight against the Karabakh Khan, who dominated Ganja.
 In December 1788, Heraclius now allied with Fath Ali Khan of Quba and Muhammad Hasan Khan of Shaki was able to capture the outskirts of Ganja.
 In early 1789, Georgian troops led by the son of Heraclius, Prince Vakhtang, defeated Javad Khan.
-The matter worsened for Karabakh by the fact that the ally of Ibrahim Khan, Umma Khan of Avar Khanate, due to illness, could not help his ally.
+The matter worsened for Karabakh by the fact that the ally of Ibrahim Khan, Umma Khan of the Avar Khanate, due to illness, could not help his ally.